Argentina's new No.1 Martinez set for Copa America showdown against Suarez and Cavani

 - The hero of Euro 2020: Kjaer redefines what it means to be a captain with vital Eriksen intervention

-Martinez was almost knocked out cold when his head bounced off the Barranquilla turf after a strong challenge from the Everton man, who received a booking for his troubles.
-“Just part of the game, Yerry,” he subsequently wrote on Instagram, excusing his opponent for his actions.
+Martinez was almost knocked out cold when his head bounced off the Barranquilla turf after a strong challenge from the Everton man, who received a booking.
+“Just part of the game, Yerry,” Martinez subsequently wrote on Instagram, excusing his opponent for his actions.

 He could play no further part in the game, which finished in a 2-2 draw after replacement Agustin Marchesin conceded twice, but he fortunately escaped serious injury and now appears the undisputed choice between the posts for the Albiceleste.

-“I'm better now, it was a hard hit,” he told TyC Sports following that game.
+“I'm better now, but it was a hard hit,” he told TyC Sports following that game.
 “The doctors did their job, I was angry at having to go off and I've only just found out we tied right at the end.
-So it leaves a bit of a bitter taste.”
+So, it leaves a bit of a bitter taste.”

 Martinez was one of the revelations of the Premier League season in 2020-21, shining for Aston Villa following his move from Arsenal and playing all 38 games as the Birmingham side took a respectable 11th place in their second campaign back in the top flight.